 Love it or hate it (I’m firmly planted in the “love it” camp), cheeseburger pizza uses ketchup and mustard in place of traditional pizza sauce, and is topped with all of the components of a cheeseburger: ground seitan, tomato, onion, pickles, lettuce, and cheddar cheese.
-For the pizza dough, I’m a fan of the Vegan with a Vengeance recipe, but feel free to use your favorite, or grab pre-made dough from the grocery store.
+For the pizza dough, you can use the one from my Buffalo Cauliflower Pizza recipe, but feel free to use your favorite, or grab pre-made dough from the grocery store.
 Feedback on this recipe was “you should make this again soon.”
 So I did.

 You can also find this recipe, and many others, on Upton’s website.

 - 2/3-3/4 cup ketchup